ZhuoxingZhang/mixed-covers-journal/README.md

 >> Our code was developed in JAVA.
 Accordingly, please specify a JDK with version 8 or later.
 At the moment, we are using JDBC (version 8.0.26) as a connector to MySQL databases.
 # Experiments
 Our experiments are organized into seven sections.
 For each of them, you can run different code/scripts:
-> 0. What savings do notions of FD and mixed covers offer?
+> 1. What savings do notions of FD and mixed covers offer?
 >> In this experiment, we compute several FD covers with given FDs as input.
 These FD covers include non-redundant, reduced, canonical, minimal, minimal-reduced, and optimal covers.
 In addition, we keep some statistics for each of these FD covers.
 You can run the code at <kbd>src/exp/exp0</kbd>.
 Also, we compute the each vairant of mixed cover corresponding to each FD cover using code at <kbd>src/exp/exp2</kbd>.
 Finally, we reocrd all results and make comparison between mixed covers and FD covers on savings.
-> 1. Impact of FD covers on computing minimal keys
->> In this experiment, we determine the time required for computing the set of minimal keys given different FD covers.
-The state-of-the-art algorithm to compute the set of minimal keys is worst-case exponential but linear in the output, as proposed by Osborne.
-You can run the code in <kbd>src/exp/exp1</kbd>.
-> 2. Computing mixed covers
->> This experiment computes the mixed variants of given FD covers, for all types of covers we consider.
-In addition, we record several statistics.
-The source code for this experiment can be found in <kbd>src/exp/exp2</kbd>.
-> 3. Runtime analysis for FD covers and mixed covers
+> 2. What time does it take to compute these covers?
 >> In this part, we analyze the overhead of computing FD covers and mixed covers.
 To reproduce the results in our paper, please run the code at <kbd>src/exp/RuntimeAnalysisExp</kbd>.
+> 3. What performance improvement do mixed covers achieve over FD covers on de-normalized and nor-malized databases?
-> 4. Performance tests under updates on non-normalized schemata
+>> 3.1.
+Performance tests under updates on non-normalized schemata
->> In this experiment, we investigate the update performance for different FD covers on schemata that have not been normalized.
+>>> In this experiment, we investigate the update performance for different FD covers on schemata that have not been normalized.
 To reproduce the experiments, the code at <kbd>src/exp/exp4</kbd> can be run.
-> 5. Performance tests under updates on normalized sub-schemata
+>> 3.2.
+Performance tests under updates on normalized sub-schemata
->> We study the update performance of different FD covers and mixed covers on sub-schemata resulting from lossless, dependency-preserving decompositions into Third Normal Form (3NF).
+>>> We study the update performance of different FD covers and mixed covers on sub-schemata resulting from lossless, dependency-preserving decompositions into Third Normal Form (3NF).
 Note that we limit the number of sub-schemata to at most 10.
 The code for running this experiment can be found in <kbd>src/exp/exp5</kbd>.
 > 6. Impact on TPC-H Benchmark
 >> This experiment provides insight on the performance improvement mixed covers achieve over FD covers on the TPC-H benchmark.
 For that purpose, we report the performance of queries, refresh and insert operations under different workloads of constraints.
 In particular, mixed covers also have a significant benefit on query evaluation time.
 To reproduce this experiment, please run the code in <kbd>src/exp/TPCHWorkloadExp.java</kbd>.